 1. Consult a Trusted Physician

 A medical professional can assess symptoms and provide recommendations for treatment.
-You may also receive information about possible medications that can help, and/or a referral to a mental health professional.
+You may also receive information about possible medications that can help and/or a referral to a mental health professional.

-It can be incredibly helpful to know that you have someone who will listen to you about how you are feeling.
+It can be incredibly helpful to know that you have someone who will listen to you about how you feel.
 This person may also be able to help you in other ways, for example, they could make calls on your behalf to schedule an appointment, or accompany you to an appointment.

 3. Learn More About Depression

-Understanding the causes, symptoms and treatment of depression can help to eliminate any stigma and misunderstanding, which are common barriers to receiving treatment.
+Understanding the causes, symptoms, and treatment of depression can help to eliminate any stigma and misunderstanding, which are common barriers to receiving treatment.

 4. Talk to a Mental Health Professional

-Psychologists, Psychiatrists, Licensed Professional Counselors and Licensed Clinical Social Workers are all trained to assess and treat depression.
-Typically, therapy has been done in an office setting.
-However, there is now the option to meet virtually, and online therapy may be a great option if you are not sure about counseling or have difficulty leaving your home.
+However, there is now the option to meet virtually, and online therapy for depression may be a great option if you are not sure about counseling or have difficulty leaving your home.